 - Professor Kara Hanson, London School of Hygiene & Tropical Medicine

-Though travel during the pandemic is not possible, reasonable expenses (e.g. standard class, pre-booked train travel) can be claimed via HESG once normal services resume, to enable mentees to travel to their mentor for meetings.
+Reasonable expenses (e.g. standard class, pre-booked train travel) can be claimed via HESG to enable mentees to travel to their mentor for meetings.
 To arrange an expenses claim, use the form on our Contact Us page and select ‘Mentoring’ as the subject.

 Scheme co-ordinator: Professor Rhiannon Tudor Edwards